tutumenezes/futuur-static/README.md

-## Futuur Static
+# Futuur Visuals
-# The static version of futuur webapp — used to speed up the visuals development and front end integration.
+## The static version of futuur webapp — used to speed up the visuals development and front end integration.
 ** built using FireShell [![Build Status](https://travis-ci.org/toddmotto/fireshell.png)](https://travis-ci.org/toddmotto/fireshell)